The Last Spritz

 Replica Jazz Club

-Jazz Club is atmospheric in a way that almost nothing else in the under-$100 tier achieves.
-The rum-tobacco-vanilla-musk combination doesn't smell like cologne — it smells like a specific place, a specific mood, a specific evening.
-That's Maison Margiela's whole design language with the Replica line, and this one executes it better than any other fragrance in the collection.
+Jazz Club is atmospheric in a way almost nothing else under $100 manages.
+The rum-tobacco-vanilla combination doesn't smell like cologne — it smells like a specific place, a specific mood, a specific evening.
+That's Maison Margiela's whole design language with the Replica line, and this is the one that executes it best.

-FragranceNet has the 1oz at $99 — right at this list's ceiling but the only way Jazz Club fits the budget (the 3.4oz runs $165, Amazon's full size is $145).
-The 1oz is honestly the right size for a fragrance you'll reach for on specific evenings rather than daily.
-Pair with Prada Luna Rossa Carbon or Dylan Blue for the fresher moments; reach for Jazz Club when the lighting gets low.
+FragranceNet has the 1oz at $99 — right at this list's ceiling, but the 1oz is honestly the right size for a bottle you reach for on specific nights rather than daily.
+Pair it with Luna Rossa Carbon for the fresh days; reach for Jazz Club when the lighting gets low.
 See the full breakdown.

 Full review on our Best Men's Colognes of 2026 list.